ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 You can use all song metadata, see [here]({{< relref "ChordPro-Configuration-Format-Strings" >}}).
 * `omit`
 If true, this table is omitted.
+* `template`
+The template for this table.

+### Customizing the table of contents

+It is possible to customize the tables of content by providing a template.
+The template is processed as a song before the table and can be used to set title, subtitle, columns, maybe even an introduction text.
+Since the template iself a song, it can be associated with its own config file for unlimited customization.

+A template can be specified with a name, e.g. `"stdtoc"` or with a file name, e.g. `"mytoc.cho"`.
+Default is `"stdtoc"`.

+Named templates are lookedp up with extension `.cho` in the `template` directories of the ChordPro library.
+Template files are looked up relative to the _first_ song of the songbook.

 Note that the first table in the default configuration is equivalent to the legacy table of contents.